addepallimadhu/FundHoldings/README.md

 fundholdings - Contains the backend services

-fundholding-ui (To be Uploaded) - contains the UI code built using React JS
+fundholding-ui - Contains the UI code built using React JS